dev-cafe/cmake-cookbook/Chapter06/recipe-01/README.md

-# Generating sources at configure time
+# Generating sources at configure-time